ome/omero-documentation/developers/policies.rst

-Note : *For anyone who has been hired to work at the University of Dundee, you will be provided with another list which itemizes all the things that need to be done to get you setup in RL (building access, a chair, etc.)* See: `new start tasklist`_
+.. note:: Note : For anyone who has been hired to work at the University of Dundee, you will be provided with another list which itemizes all the things that need to be done to get you setup in RL (building access, a chair, etc.)* See: `new start tasklist`_

 Google Docs and Calendars
 ~~~~~~~~~~~~~~~~~~~~~~~~~